roblevintennis/ux-prototypes/README.md

+## Prerequisites

-This project requires a typical Mavenlink system in terms of bundler, rvm, etc. RVM is used to create a local gemset so we can use the latest rails et al in this directory.
+This project requires a typical Mavenlink system in terms of bundler, rvm, etc.

+_RVM is used to create a local gemset so we can use the latest rails et al in this directory._

 # Creating a Prototype